Plan the perfect summertime trip with this DC itinerary full of museums, outdoor activities and incredible culinary experiences.

 Day 1: History & Music

 Start your day with breakfast at the Willard Intercontinental Hotel, where Martin Luther King, Jr. completed his "I Have a Dream" speech.
 It’s a short walk from the Willard to the Martin Luther King, Jr. Memorial, the newest landmark on the National Mall.
-Once you're down there, visit the nearby Franklin Delano Roosevelt Memorial or one of the other must-see monuments and memorials on America's front yard.
+Once you're down there, visit the nearby Lincoln Memorial or Franklin Delano Roosevelt Memorial or one of the other must-see monuments and memorials on America's front yard.

 Head to the National Museum of American History, which features Honest Abe’s top hat and the landmark Woolworth’s lunch counter from Greensboro—where African-American students held a sit-in after being told they wouldn’t be served.
 Afterwards, Metro to Ben’s Chili Bowl in the historic U Street neighborhood.
 This longtime DC staple has served everyone from President Barack Obama to Bono.